RitvikKowshik/bus-reservation/README.md

 * University : VTU
 * Year :2025

-This is the dbms mini project.
-Created a DBMS mini-project and desktop application where we can reserve the bus seat check the seat availability, view the seat arrangement and proceed to the payment after seat reservation
+This is my DBMS mini project.
+I've created a DBMS mini-project and desktop application where we can reserve seats in a bus while travelling, check the seat availability, view the seat arrangement and proceed to the payment after seat reservation

 ---
 ### Technology Used: